Social media monitor Brandwatch acquires content marketing platform BuzzSumo

 Zuckerberg apologizes for his tone-deaf VR cartoon tour of Puerto Rico devastation

-To date, BuzzSumo has provided data-driven content discovery and performance analytics to nearly 3,400 customers and over 300,000 users worldwide including Expedia, BuzzFeed and Disney.
+To date, BuzzSumo has provided data-driven content discovery and performance analytics to nearly 3,400 customers and more than 300,000 users worldwide, including Expedia, BuzzFeed and Disney.
 Although Brandwatch CEO Giles Palmer says the two companies will be run in parallel, these in effect become Brandwatch clients now.

-Palmer told TechCrunch that he has made an offer for the company a year ago, but Steve Rayson, director at BuzzSumo, who also lives in Brighton UK, demurred.
+Palmer told TechCrunch that he had made an offer for the company a year ago, but Steve Rayson, director at BuzzSumo, who also lives in Brighton U.K., demurred.

 “I had been tracking them for the last three years.
 Every six months Steve and I would catch up.
 And I tried to make an offer last year, but they weren’t interested,” he said.